anrichtait/battler-prototype/README.md

 # Resources
 ## Assets
 Assets in this project are either made by myself or are freely distributed.
+Sprites and tiles will be 64x64 pixels.
+Currently I am using a fan made sprite sheet of William from Eastward as the player sprite.
+I will eventually make my own sprites but right now I'm focusing on the programming and design aspects of the prototype.

 ## Some of the current art:
 ![Demo Monster](assets/purple_alien.png)
+_This is the first asset I made myself for the game so that's cool I guess_